Congo demands sanctions on Rwanda, Uganda over rebels

 Nearly half a million people have been displaced due to the fighting between M23 and the Congolese army this year.

-Rwanda twice invaded its much larger western neighbor in the late 1990s in what it said was the pursuit of Hutu fighters responsible for a 1994 genocide that killed around 800,000 Rwandan Tutsis and moderate Hutus.
+Rwanda twice invaded its much larger western neighbour in the late 1990s in what it said was the pursuit of Hutu fighters responsible for a 1994 genocide that killed around 800,000 Rwandan Tutsis and moderate Hutus.